mcellteam/Workshop_2016/README.md

 ![Organelle Model](organelle_mcell.gif?raw=true "Organelle Model")

-If we start with Cell Organizer, we might try to build the "Organelle" model geometry using this series of slices:
+If we start with Cell Organizer, we might try to build the "Organelle" model geometry using a series of slices something like this:

 ![Organelle Slices](organelle_fill.gif?raw=true "Organelle Slices")